Hyperbolic Geometry and Closed Bosonic String Field Theory I: The String Vertices Via Hyperbolic Riemann Surfaces: Introduction

 \section{Introduction}

-String field theory is the quantum field theory that describes the dynamics of interacting strings.
-The perturbative amplitudes computed in this theory by evaluating the Feynman diagrams agree with the string amplitudes calculated using the standard formulation of string perturbation theory whenever the latter are finite \cite{Witten:1985cc,Thorn:1988hm,Zwiebach:1992ie}.
-They formally agree with the standard string amplitudes whenever the latter are infected by infrared divergences arising from the infrared effects such as the mass renormalization and tadpoles.
-Compared with the standard covariant formulation of string theory, the covariant string field theory has the following advantages.
-Unlike the standard formulation of string theory, string field theory provides standard quantum field theory techniques for taming the infrared divergences and compute unambiguously the S-matrix elements that are free from divergences \cite{Friedan:1985ge,Dine:1987xk,Atick:1987gy,Dine:1987gj,Pius:2013sca,Pius:2014iaa,Sen:2014pia,Sen:2015hia,Pius:2014gza,Sen:2014dqa,Sen:2015uoa,Sen:2015uaa,Sen:2015hha,deLacroix:2017lif}.
-Furthermore, this S-matrix can be shown to be unitary \cite{Pius:2016jsl,Sen:2016ubf,Sen:2016bwe,Sen:2016uzq,Pius:2018crk}.
-Since string field theory is based on a Lagrangian, it also has the potential to open the door towards the non-perturbative regime of string theory \cite{Schnabl:2005gv}, even though no one has succeeded in studying the non-perturbative behavior of closed strings using closed string field theory yet \cite{Sen:2016qap,Yang:2005rx}.
+String field theory provides a quantum field theoretic description of the dynamics of interacting strings.
+The perturbative expansion string field theory amplitudes agree with the string amplitudes defined using the standard formulation of string perturbation theory whenever the latter are finite \cite{Witten:1985cc,Thorn:1988hm,Zwiebach:1992ie}.
+They formally agree with the standard string amplitudes if the latter are infected by infrared divergences.
+The main advantage of string field theory compared to the conventional string perturbation theory is that it allows us to use the standard quantum field theory methods for defining S-matrix elements that are free from infrared divergences \cite{Friedan:1985ge,Dine:1987xk,Atick:1987gy,Dine:1987gj,Pius:2013sca,Pius:2014iaa,Sen:2014pia,Sen:2015hia,Pius:2014gza,Sen:2014dqa,Sen:2015uoa,Sen:2015uaa,Sen:2015hha,deLacroix:2017lif}.
+Furthermore, string field theory can be used to study the formal properties of the string theory S-matrix elements such as unitarity and analyticity \cite{Pius:2016jsl,Sen:2016ubf,Sen:2016bwe,Sen:2016uzq,Pius:2018crk, deLacroix:2018tml}.
+Since string field theory constructs a Lagrangian of string theory, it has the potential to open the door towards the non-perturbative regime of string theory \cite{Schnabl:2005gv}.
+However so far there is little advance in the study of the non-perturbative features of interacting closed strings using closed string field theory \cite{Sen:2016qap,Yang:2005rx}.